tomcontileslie/slid/README.md

 You can check **Enforce HTTPS**, though whether this works is dependent on your web hosting plan has an SSL certificate set up.

-That should do it!
-To have all the changes go through, it may be necessary to edit one of the info cards in its `.yml` file to trigger a full update, which doesn't always happen automatically.

 #### 4b.
 GitHub page hosting

 In this section we will assume you want your database to be visible at `https://yournightline.github.io/info`.